flass/pantagruel/README.md

 - a script version, which source code is adaptable and can be deployed on high-performance computing (HPC) "cluster" Linux systems;

 - (in development) a pre-compiled Docker image that can be deployed on pretty much any platform, including swarms of virtual machines (VMs).
-The latter version was implemented using Philippe Veber's [Bistro](https://github.com/pveber/bistro) framework.
+Future versions will be implemented using Philippe Veber's [Bistro](https://github.com/pveber/bistro) framework.

 See below for instruction on software [installation] and [usage].
 Impatients can go directly to running [examples].